 Baker College does not require either the ACT or SAT test as a condition of admission; however, the scores are used as one of the criteria to determine minimum assessment verification.
 If a student chooses to take either or both tests, we encourage him/her to request the test results be sent to the Baker College Enrollment Center.
 NOTE: ACT and SAT test scores are valid for two years after date of graduation.

-Students whose native language is not English are strongly encouraged to demonstrate competency in the English language by submitting official documentation such as the Test of English as a Foreign Language (TOEFL) score.
+International and other students whose primary language is not English are strongly encouraged to demonstrate competency in the English language by submitting official documentation such as the Test of English as a Foreign Language (TOEFL) score.

 Baker College reserves the right to deny admission to any potential student who may be disruptive to the educational environment of the College.